Introduction

 • Alternatively, a tool like certmitm could be used to test if clients correctly verify certificates at all.

 The script will now automatically configure the network interfaces using the ip command, enable IP forwarding using sysctl and configures NAT using iptables so that the notebook acts as a router and that the clients can access the upstream network.
 To redirect the ports to the transparent proxy, iptables is used as well.
 To assign IP addresses to the clients via DHCP and to resolve hostnames via DNS, dnsmasq is used.
+The WiFi hotspot is created using hostapd.
+All configuration is done within the script and no external configuration file is required.

 When the job is done, the script can be terminated using ^C (Ctrl-C).
 This will stop all started services and restore the previous configurations of IP addresses, the iptables firewall and IP forwarding.